Breathing & Meditation

 3. Exhale for the same count

-What makes box breathing especially versatile is how easily it can be modified for different body types and purposes.
-By adjusting the count, emphasis, and timing, you can tailor this one technique to calm Vata anxiety, cool Pitta intensity, or energise Kapha sluggishness.
+What makes box breathing so versatile is how easily it modifies for different body types.
+Adjust the count, the emphasis, and the timing, and the same technique calms Vata anxiety, cools Pitta intensity, or wakes up Kapha sluggishness.

 The Basic Technique